xevg/google-nest-camera-proxy/README.md

 ## Installation

-1) You need to install mediamtx, which you can download at https://github.com/bluenviron/mediamtx.
+1) You need to install `mediamtx`, which you can download at https://github.com/bluenviron/mediamtx.
 This is the rtsp proxy that I use to translate from Google RTSPS to RTSP.
 Make a note of where you install it for the configuration file
 2) Install this module
 ```bash
 $ pip install google_nest_camera_proxy